Like nothing you've tried before, Memelos Recipe (Lollipops Filled with Coconut Fudge) is made of a hard caramel cover and coconutty inside.

 Preparing them turned out easier than I originally imagined, and best of all, you can get more than a dozen from the ingredients listed.
 So how about you wrap them in some pretty film, tie a pretty ribbon and go spreading some sweetness and love amongst friends and co-workers?

-- Oil spray, or 1 teaspoon of oil
+- Oil spray, , or 1 tablespoon of vegetable oil (corn, or canola)

-- 5 cups of full fat evaporated milk (never skim)
+- ¾ cup of full fat condensed milk

 - 1 cup of sugar